| Katie tells Roger that all she wants is a straight answer: yes

 Carlyle'?
 Katie replies that she calls him Roger, so

+she must have picked it up from her.
 At Roger's apartment, Roger closes his briefcase and puts on

 his jacket.
 There's a sudden knock on the front door, and he opens